ka-architect/aws-solutions-architect-associate/topics/other/README.md

 # AWS Personal Health Dashboard
 - Ongoing visibility into your resource performance and the availability of your AWS services and accounts (updates/outages)
 - Use EventBridge rules to detect and take action specified in a rule (Send emails for upcoming patches to EC2)

+# AppSync
+- managed service that makes it easy to build scalable GraphQL and Pub/Sub API that connect applications to data
+- **GraphQL:** language to enable client apps to fetch, change and subscribe to data from servers
+- **GraphQL Query:** client specifies how data is to be structured when returned, query only for the data it needs in required format
+- Interact with data sources like Amazon DynamoDB, AWS Lambda, and HTTP APIs
+- AWS AppSync API creates two endpoints: GraphQL endpoint and real-time endpoint
+- Write resolvers in JS and run via ``APPSYNC_JS`` runtime
+- AppSync pipeline resolvers help aggregate data from multiple DB tables
+- Enable easy retrieval of data from multiple sources with just a single call, streamlining presenting data

+# AWS Trusted Advisor
+- Draws upon best practices learned from serving hundreds of thousands of AWS customers
+- Inspects your AWS environment and then makes recommendations when opportunities exist to save money, improve system availability and performance, or help close security gaps
+- **Quota Monitor CloudFormation template:** can export quota limits to CloudWatch/EventBridge then use SNS/SQS/Lambda to notify
+- Many different plans: Business, Developer, Enterprise On-Ramp, or Enterprise Support
+- Trusted Advisor APIs (AWS Support APIs) only available for Business, Enterprise On-Ramp, or Enterprise Support plans

+# AWS X-Ray
+- used to debug and analyze your microservices applications with request tracing, does not record API calls